-John Sills, author of Making Things Better For Customers and MAD//Fest speaker, explores how Octopus Energy’s commitment to kindness and customer care has made it the UK’s largest energy supplier.
+John Sills, author of The Human Experience, Managing Partner at customer-led growth consultancy, The Foundation, and MAD//Fest speaker, explores how Octopus Energy’s commitment to kindness and customer care has made it the UK’s largest energy supplier.

 In June 2021, a rather odd headline appeared on the BBC News website